-S-Space Graduate School of International Studies (국제대학원) Dept. of International Studies (국제학과) Journal of International and Area Studies Journal of International and Area Studies vol.18 (2011)
+S-Space Graduate School of International Studies (국제대학원) Dept. of International Studies (국제학과) Journal of International and Area Studies (JIAS) Journal of International and Area Studies vol.18 (2011)

 Ethnic Growth and Shifts in U.S. Metropolitan Areas in the 1990s

 - Institute of International Affairs, Graduate School of International Studies, Seoul National University

 - Journal of International and Area Studies, Vol.18 No.2, pp. 75-87

 - Growth and shifts in the three largest ethnic groups (Hispanics, Blacks, and Asians) in central and